 It would also perform pretty well at tailgating parties.

-This portable inverter generator operates at 1800 running watts which is slightly more than some of its competitors have to offer.
+This portable inverter generator can operate at 1800 running watts, which is slightly more than some of its competitors have to offer.

 It features an 80cc OHV engine which is capable of running for 6 hours at 50% load.
-This is a quite decent number, however not as good as some other inverters currently being on sale.
+That is a quite decent number, however not as good as some other inverter generators currently being on sale.

-Since I like to use the inverters for powering up mobile electronics, I find it slightly pitiful that Pulsar PG2000iS has got only one USB outlet.
+Since we like to use the inverter generators for powering up mobile electronics, we find it slightly pitiful that Pulsar PG2000iS has got only one USB outlet.

 The built-in oil sensor warns you whenever the oil levels become too low.
 This helps to prevent the damage to the generator’s engine.

-One thing which I find a bit worrying in case of this unit is the short warranty – 1 year is not that long and I seriously wished the manufacturer could extend it to at least 2 years.
+One thing which I find a bit worrying in case of this unit is the short warranty – 1 year is not that long, and we sincerely wished the manufacturer could extend it to at least two years.

 Even though the manufacturer does not advertise it, you could also possibly use it to power your RV 10,000 BTU air conditioner.

-It would also work fine for most of the typical electric tools such as saws of drills.
+It would also work fine for most of the conventional electric tools, such as saws or drills.